 Reviewing Email Logs for Blacklisting the Cato IPs

 If your email is not being delivered, you need to determine why the email is getting blocked.
 The log messages for emails can indicate the reason for the email failure.
-In some instances, the failure can be caused by an online service blacklisting the Cato IP range (for example, Spamhaus).
+In some instances, the delivery failure can be triggered by a third-party IP reputation service (for example, Spamhaus) used by the destination SMTP host.

-- To confirm the backlisting by an online service, visit the specific website and check if the Cato IP address is listed there.
+- To confirm the backlisting by the reputation service, visit the specific website and check if the Cato IP address is listed there.
+For example, Spamhaus has an online IP reputation checker for this purpose.

 - If the Cato egress IP address is listed on any of the blacklists, you can request from the service to remove the IP address.
 Most websites like Spamhaus will have a simple online form that can be submitted to have the IP removed.